-The wildlife habitat management concentration focuses on the ecological relationship between wildlife and its habitats.
-The goal of wildlife habitat management is to create conditions that ensure sustainable wildlife populations.
-Achieving this goal requires expertise in both wildlife biology and habitat management.
-The wildlife habitat management concentration is distinguished by its strong emphasis on habitat management.
-While students are expected to master the material found in traditional wildlife biology curricula, they are also expected to develop strong expertise in habitat management.
-This background in habitat management requires proficiency in the botanical sciences, including plant ecology, and provides a synergistic link with the ecological restoration concentration.
-The applied nature of the concentration is emphasized by the requirement for mastery of the analytic technologies, ranging from quantitative ecology and ecological modeling, to the use of geographic information systems, and a comprehensive understanding of the economic and policy contexts in which wildlife habitat management occurs.
+The wildlife ecology course work is distinguished by its strong emphasis on habitat management.
+While students are expected to master the material found in traditional wildlife biology curricula, students are also expected to develop a strong expertise in habitat management.
+This background in habitat management requires proficiency in the botanical sciences, including plant ecology and provides a synergistic link with the ecological restoration concentration.
+The applied nature of the concentration is emphasized by the requirement for mastery of the analytic technologies (ranging from quantitative ecology and ecological modeling to the use of geographic information systems) as well as a comprehensive understanding of the economic and policy contexts in which wildlife habitat management occurs.

-Wildlife Habitat Concentration General Studies

-Requirements.
-For students choosing the wildlife habitat concentration, the following courses must be used as General Studies courses in order to graduate in 120 hours:
+Wildlife and Restoration Ecology Concentration General Studies Requirements.
+For students choosing the wildlife and restoration ecology concentration, the following courses must be used as General Studies courses in order to graduate in 120 hours:

-ABS 350 Applied Statistics or equivalent CS .3
+ABS 350 Applied Statistics or equivalent CS 3

-ABS 480 Ecosystem Management and Planning L .3
+ABS 480 Ecosystem Management and Planning L 3

-187 General Biology I SG
+BIO 187 General Biology I SG 4

 BIO 188 General Biology II SQ 4

-MAT 210 Brief Calculus MA .3
+MAT 210 Brief Calculus MA

-Wildl ife Habitat Management Concentration
+Wildl ife and Restoration Ecology Concentration

-ABS 207 Applied Plant Taxonomy .3
+ABS 207 Applied Plant Taxonomy 3

+ABS 370 Ecology 3

+374 Introduction to Wildlife Management

+ABS 381 Natural Resources Policy

+ABS 402 Vegetation and Wildlife Measurements

+ABS 440 Ecological Restoration Techniques

+ABS 480 Ecosystem Management and Planning L 3

+ABS 485 GIS in Natural Resources 3

+CHM 231 Elementary Organic Chemistry SQ 1 3

+Choo e one of the following course groupings:

+ARS 225 Soils SO^2 3

+ABS 225 Soils SQ^2 226 Soils Laboratory SQ^2 1

+433 Riparian and Wetland Ecology

+ABS 441 Ecological Restoration Practicum 1

+482 Ecology and Planning for Restoration

+483 Restoration Planning Practicum

+ved supporting courses

+11

 ABS 355 Vertebrate Zoology 4

-ABS 370 Ecology .3

-374 Introduction to Wildlife Management

-376 Wildlife Ecology
+ABS 376 Wildlife Ecology 3

-ABS 402 Vegetation and Wildlife Measurement .3

-440 Ecological Restoration Techniques

-ABS 480 Ecosystem Management and Planning L .3

-485 GIS in Natural Resources

-ABS 490 Applied Biological Sciences Seminar .1

-CHM 101 Introductory Chemistry SQ 4

-231 Elementary Organic Chemistry SQ

-Total .
-3 7
+ABS 475 Habitat Management for Small Wildlife 4

+ABS 476 Big Game Habitat Management 3

-^{} Both CHM 231 and 235 must be taken to secure SQ credit.
+1 Both CHM 231 and 235 must be taken to secure SQ credit